dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1288: Success should focus on social impact, not just wealth.
+### T1288: Success should be measured by community impact, not just wealth.

 |Support|
 |---|